 Resources

-If You Need a Substantive Editor
+If You Need a Substantive Editor or Sensitivity Reader

 - For substantive editing of fiction and nonfiction, including sensitivity reading for Indigenous themes: Rhonda Kronyk, Lisa Frenette, Kaitlin Littlechild

-- For substantive editing, design, and project management: Michelle Boulton at 3c publications
+- For substantive editing, design, and project management: Michelle Boulton at

 - For substantive editing and indexing: West Coast Editorial Associates